reverse-unina/EXACT/README.md

 Excel 2010 Addin providing support for comprehension tasks of Excel Applications.

-For further information go on the [Wiki](https://github.com/reverse-unina/EXACT/wiki "Wiki")
+For further information go to the [Wiki](https://github.com/reverse-unina/EXACT/wiki "Wiki")